MacHundt/SocialOcean/README.md

 ### Required Plug-ins

 You have to ensure all required plug-ins selected.
+If not, you have to add all required plug-ins manually .(SocialOcean.product --> Contents --> Add Required Plug-ins)

 - com.ibm.icu
 - javax.annotation
 - javax.inject